IceFractal/ambits/README.md

 # Ambitually (formerly Ambits)
 Mobile-first web application for habit tracking and location-based accountability

-> Bet on Tomrrow, Today!
+> Bet on Tomorrow, Today!

 ## Table of Contents